 I’m a brand photographer that mixes my past experience as a digital marketer to help local businesses represent their brand authentically through images.
-Services offered include headshots, product photographing, branding sessions, and content creation.
+Services offered include headshots, product photographing, food photography, branding sessions, and content creation.

 WHAT IS BRAND PHOTOGRAPHY?

 Brand photography is a collection of professional and customized images that represent the essence and authenticity of a brand.
 This type of photography focuses on storytelling, and it communicates more about the human side of your brand: who you are, what you do, how it feels to work with you.
 It helps to differentiate your approach, process, or product from others in your industry.
 In these photos, a skilled photographer can showcase your personality, your passion, and your process.
 The aim of this type of photographic approach is to cultivate an emotional bond to the essence of your brand, even more than a simple headshot could do.
 These images are a visual journey that, along with well-crafted language, educate your audience about the many layers of your business, and helps them get a better sense of what your brand stands for.

 WHY IS IS CRUCIAL TO INVEST IN BRAND PHOTOGRAPHY?

 Now that everyone has a camera in their pocket, more and more business owners turn to selfies and DIY photos for convenience and cost.
 Unfortunately, these low/no-cost options usually result in detracting from a brand’s professionalism; these images struggle to effectively illustrate a brand’s core message.
 In order to be taken seriously as a business, and to position your brand as a leader in your industry, your images have to follow suit, too.